aws/amazon-neptune-for-graphql/doc/resources.md

         1. NEPTUNE_HOST= your database endpoint
         2. NEPTUNE_IAM_AUTH_ENABLED = true
         3. NEPTUNE_PORT = your database port typically 8182
+        4. LOGGING_ENABLED = false

 ## 3. Load in the Lambda the GraphQL resolver code

-1. Create a zip file called like the Lambda you just created with the content of the folder ./src/Lambda4AppSync/ and the ./output/output.resolver.graphql.js.
-2. Go to the Lambda code source and delete the existing file index.mjs
-3. Upload in the Lambda the zip file you just created, and Save
+1. Upload in the Lambda the zip file in the output folder
-4. The Lambda is now ready
+2. The Lambda is now ready

 ## 4. Create the AppSync API